 Racism and discrimination are structural; approaches to EDI must be too

-Equality, Diversity and Inclusivity (EDI) are high on the public agenda, and universities are reacting in different ways to develop and incorporate processes to align themselves with these priorities.
-One of the challenges I have found in creating this process is the invisibility of causation for people who have not, and/or do not, experience Inequality, Exclusion and Disability, or what I will refer to as IED.
-The use of this acronym analogy is not an accident.
-IED’s, or Improvised Explosive Devices, are invisible, destructive forces that litter the landscape.
-In terms of Higher Education, they are the invisible structures (governance, rules, values) that lead to harms being committed in the workplace.
-They are the misogynistic prejudices of individuals and institutions that decry people on the basis of their sex and/or gender.
+In terms of Higher Education and institutional racism, they are the invisible structures (governance, rules, values) that lead to harms being committed in the workplace.
+They are the misogynistic prejudices of individuals and institutions that decry women on the basis of their sex and/or gender.
 They are the racist beliefs by people in decision-making positions that, with the support of institutional rules, result in exclusion of people of colour from positions they are qualified for.
 They are the institutionally-prevailing social beliefs that maintain that disabled people cannot do tasks they are competent to complete.
 They are the forces of indirect violence that rule to prevent people from achieving their potential in Higher Education workplaces.

 That which built an oppressive system inscribed in power will not be undone using the approaches that created it in the first place.
 Patriarchy won't reject patriarchs.
 Racism won't be rejected by racists.
 Those who make and perpetuate the institutions of Higher Education must recognize that they perpetuate their own white, male, ableist dominance and that those structures, beliefs and values have to be reshaped in order that the institutions they lead reflect the wider character of society.
 Nobody was ever 'trained' out of the belief that they have the right to rule.
 Change will succeed best when leaders interrogate their own hidden, unconscious and conscious roles in perpetuating the problems they claim to want to fix.
 It's just the way things are - after two centuries of making them that way.